 HeatHoops.com is website designed for Miami Heat basketball fans and fans of the NBA in general.
-It was started as a means to show the world exactly how the salary cap, luxury tax and all related figures are actually calculated, and has gradually expanded to all that it is today – a blog that is hardly ever updated, that nobody reads.
+It was started as a means to show the world exactly how the salary cap, luxury tax and all related figures are actually calculated, and has gradually expanded to what it is today.

 HeatHoops.com was founded in January 2010 and is owned and operated by me, Albert Random.

-He is a 35-year-old former bulge bracket investment banker who spent the better part of a decade out in California making an absolute fortune specializing in large-scale mergers and acquisitions advisory to many of the world’s leading technology companies, only to move back home to Miami, piss it all away in the stock market, and fall into a deep state of secluded depression.
+About Your Author.
+He is a 36-year-old former bulge bracket investment banker who spent the better part of a decade out in Silicon Valley making an absolute fortune specializing in large-scale mergers and acquisitions advisory to many of the world’s leading technology companies, only to quit the job at which he achieved unparalleled success, move back home to Miami, piss away his fortune in the stock market, and fall into a deep state of depression.

 In an attempt to break this cycle of depression, he made a decision to re-enter civilization for only a day, by agreeing to take part in a Saturday afternoon boat ride with his cousins.
 This quite intelligent individual utilized his day of freedom to dive head first off the then-anchored boat into the Haulover Sandbar.
-The massive force of the resulting collision snapped his neck violently forward, causing a burst fracture to one and compression fractures to two other vertebrae in his cervical spine and sending a jolt to the spinal cord which left him strong-side paralyzed.
-Trying repeatedly to rise up out of the water only to fall back over due to an inability to control a limb is an odd (and terrifying) sensation, perhaps matched only by the inability to brace each fall with a lifeless arm.
+The massive force of the resulting collision caused a violent compression of his spine, fracturing three cervical vertebrae, including a C5 burst fracture which sent retropulsed bone fragments spiraling toward his spinal cord that left him strong-side paralyzed.
+Trying repeatedly to rise up out of the water only to fall back over due to an inability to control a leg is an odd (and terrifying) sensation, perhaps matched only by the inability to brace each fall with a lifeless arm.

 It was about fifteen minutes later that he realized his paralysis would not be permanent (several bone shards were pressing against the cord but apparently still another millimeter or so away from transecting it).
-It was about three motionless days later that he had two beloved but now herniated intervertebral discs removed, several unstable vertebral bits retracted, and a bone graft, a titanium plate, and six titanium screws surgically implanted onto his spine.
-It was about six weeks later that his recovery was deemed to be a success – leaving only a small scar, some perhaps permanent but relatively minor intermittent numbness and tingling, and some massive unrepaired emotional trauma.
+It was about three motionless days later that he had two beloved but now herniated intervertebral discs removed, several unstable vertebral bits retracted, and two bone grafts, a titanium plate, and six titanium screws surgically implanted onto his spine.
+It was about six weeks later that his recovery was deemed to be a success – leaving only a small scar, some minor flexion and extension limitations, some perhaps permanent but relatively minor intermittent numbness and tingling, and some massive unrepaired emotional trauma.